opentext-idol/java-idol-indexing-api/README.md

 [![Build Status](https://travis-ci.org/hpautonomy/java-aci-api-ng.svg?branch=master)](https://travis-ci.org/hpautonomy/java-idol-indexing-api)

 ## About
 IDOL servers use an index port for indexing content.
+This library provides a Java API for performing this task.

 Previous versions were available as jar files from HP Autonomy customer support.

 ## Usage
 java-aci-api-ng is available from the central Maven repository.